 Agile is not a design framework, nor was it really ever meant to be one.
 It was invented by developers to solve common hurdles they were facing in their software projects.
 While the Agile Manifesto emphasizes “customer collaboration”, it does not mention end-users, who are at the heart of UX.

 Many popular Agile frameworks that are used today, such as Scrum, don’t account for the resources necessary for proper user research.
 This presents a challenge from a UX standpoint, as design decisions need to be guided by user insight.
-Many Agile frameworks are very useful, but adhering to them too rigidly can hurt your UX.
+Many Agile at Scale frameworks are very useful, but adhering to them too rigidly can hurt your UX.

 Wide versus narrow perspective